CRSS666/subtitles/README.md

 Contributions with new translations should use their [respective language code](https://www.fincher.org/Utilities/CountryLanguageList.shtml), two-letter, lowercase. (ex: `pt_br.ass`)

+Some folders will also have the original title and descriptions on a `t&d-en_us.txt` file.
+If you translete them too, they will also get published on YouTube together with the translated subtitles.

 ## Contributing

 Anyone can contribute with new translations at any time.
 If you don't have push access to the repo,